jobrunr/website/content/en/documentation/configuration/spring/_index.md

 > If no such bean is defined, you will either need to define it or create a `StorageProvider` bean yourself.

 ## Features
-The `jobrunr-spring-boot-starter` not only adds distributed background Job Processing to your application but also adds health actuators and micrometer performance counters.
+The `jobrunr-spring-boot-2-starter` and `jobrunr-spring-boot-3-starter` not only add distributed background Job Processing to your application but also add health actuators and micrometer performance counters.

 ## Advanced Configuration
 Every aspect of JobRunr can be configured via the `application.properties`.
 Below you will find all settings including their default value.